-Before this trip, the beach was kind of the opposite of what school was for me as a kid.
+Before this trip, the beach was the opposite of what school was for me as a kid.
 During the summer, school ceased to exist for me, and during the rest of the year, the beach did the same thing, so I was pretty surprised when we walked into the restaurant and were greeted with many filled tables.
-This showed me that, contrary to my usual beliefs, the area is filled with locals who probably prefer going out during the winter where they don’t have to fight against the hordes of tourists to get a good meal.
+This showed me that, contrary to my usual beliefs, the area is filled with locals who probably prefer going out during the winter when they don’t have to fight against the hordes of tourists to get a good meal.
 After I realized how wrong my previous assumptions were, I decided to kick off my meal with a drink called Bee’s Knees.
 This light cocktail was a mixture of gin, honey, simple syrup, and lemon that was a perfect way to start my break.
 It certainly had a summery feel to it, but was refreshing and boozy enough that it didn’t really matter what time of year I was enjoying it.

 Since we were down in Bethany, I thought it would only be appropriate to get some seafood as my main course.
 I opted to try the Porcini Encrusted Tuna and I think I made a great choice for the evening.
-My meal came served over sage roasted Brussels sprouts, cauliflower puree, crispy prosciutto, and a Madeira broth that had a fulfilling depth to it.
-The tuna was served nice and rare, and the prosciutto added a salty, crisp aspect to the entree.
-The Brussels sprouts and cauliflower puree also added a great element to the dish because they took the flavors to a different, more complex level.
+My meal came served over sage roasted Brussels sprouts, a light cauliflower puree, and a Madeira broth that had a fulfilling depth to it.
+The tuna was served nice and rare, while the prosciutto added a salty, crisp aspect to the entree.
+The one thing I was missing from the dish was the earthy porcini which would have rounded out the other complex flavors well.
 Overall, I thought my meal was balanced and incredibly flavorful, so I wouldn’t hesitate to order it again.

-The other entree we ordered was the Marinated Skirt Steak, which was another winner in my book.
-The chimichurri and roasted red pepper sauces worked together to build on the flavors of the juicy meat.
+The other entree we ordered was the Marinated Skirt Steak, which was easily another winner.
+The chimichurri and roasted red pepper sauces were different but worked together to build on the flavors of the juicy meat.
 The only thing I could have done without was the side of Potato Croquette which was just okay, but didn’t hold up to the phenomenal croquettes I had while I was studying in Spain.
 Considering the fact that everything else left me wanting to order seconds and came out perfectly cooked, one lackluster croquette wasn’t nearly enough to make me turn against this great spot.

 Of course, as many of you know by now, I couldn’t leave without ordering a dessert.
 The one I ended up choosing was the Chocolate Terrine, a treat that satisfied all of my chocolate desires in every way that FARMiCiA failed.
-The deep, rich chocolate was sprinkled with coarse sea salt to make the flavors even more exciting, while the coffee ice cream undercut the powerful chocolate and the hazelnuts added a nice crunch to the otherwise soft dessert.
-This was literally everything that I normally want in a dessert and if I could, I would eat it every day, multiple times a day.
-The other dessert we ordered was the Key Lime Pie, which I didn’t try because it never does anything for my sweet tooth, but my mom raved about it, so I’m sure it was great.
+The deep, rich chocolate was sprinkled with coarse sea salt to make the flavors even more exciting, while the coffee ice cream undercut the powerful chocolate and the hazelnuts added a nice crunch to the otherwise one-texture dessert.
+This was everything that look for in a dessert and if I could, I would eat it every day, multiple times a day.
+The other dessert we ordered was the Key Lime Pie, which I didn’t try because it never does anything for my sweet tooth, but my mom raved about it, so I feel safe recommending it to others.
 After capping off our evening with these treats, I was one content college student.

 This was my second time eating at Off the Hook and I have yet to be displeased with anything here.
 The menu is varied enough to appeal to a lot of different customers, but it is also small and focused enough to guarantee that every meal comes out the way it should.
 While there is definitely an emphasis on quality seafood, the meats and other products that don’t come from the sea are all consistently on point as well.
 To make the experience even more special, you can opt to sit at the Chef’s table which is their ‘bar’ at the back of the restaurant.
 We didn’t choose that option this particular evening, but it’s something I’m sure I’d enjoy.
 This location is a gem in Bethany Beach.
 If you’re ever in the area, even if it is during the busy summer season, it is one place that I would wholeheartedly recommend to anyone who is looking to get together with a small group of friends for some fantastic food.